enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 14 - Brain Connectivity.md

 11. How do regression coefficient affects the PPI?
 12. How does regression coefficient differs in PPI and BSC?
 13. Why is correlation and decorrelation important in PPI?
-14. How can we model functionnal connectivity between tasks
+14. How can we model the temporal connection between brain regions?
+15.